siberianfox/g2wiki/Raster-Streaming-Protocol.md

 ##Protocol Design
 Some vocabulary - mostly taken from the BMP and PNG formats

-- `Image` - the image data itself
-- `Image header` - metadata describing the image, but not the rendering operation
+- `Image Header` - metadata describing the image, but not the rendering operation
+- `Pixel Array` - the image data itself
+- `Render Header` - metadata to set up the rendering operation
 - `Render` or rendering operation - a single raster image lasered onto some surface
-- `Render header` - metadata to set up the rendering operation

 ### MVP Protocol
 The MVP protocol is limited to the following assumptions

 - The image will be rendered in a perfect X/Y grid without skew or rotation.
-No Z movement is possible.
+No Z movement is possible
+- Only supports BMP files, and only those not using pixel array compression

 The protocol consists of three parts that are sent as different data elements in the following order